 So, yes you can use garden soil in a container garden, but choose potting mix if the cost is reasonable.
 If using garden soil in a container garden, opt to use it in outdoor containers rather than indoor containers.
 Break up the garden soil before putting it in the containers and add a bit of perlite and compost if available.
 Grow native plants instead of exotic tropical plants with specific soil requirements.
 Be on the lookout for weeds and soil-borne diseases.

 Will a container plant grow if the pot is full of garden soil?
 Probably.
 Would it be happier if the pot was full of potting mix?
 Probably.

 Can I put potting soil in a garden bed?

 You can certainly put potting soil in a garden bed.
 Plant seedlings are generally germinated in sterile potting soil and then planted out into the garden once they’re less vulnerable to harsh conditions.
 Extra potting soil can be mixed into garden soil.
 It may help lighten up the garden soil and is a much better option than throwing it out.
 I put my extra potting soil in the compost.
 This has always worked for me and I’ve been happy with the results.

-The only time I don’t re-use old potting soil in the garden is if there was a problem with disease.
+The only time I don’t reuse old potting soil in the garden is if there is a problem with disease.
 I’d be hesitant just to throw old potting soil in the garbage.
 It can go through a hot composting process before being re-used…it isn’t garbage.
 Your municipality may have a hot composting program for yard waste.
-Sketchy potting soil can also just be used as volume in a back corner to fill up a low bit of ground or just sit for a while and think about what it’s done.
+Sketchy potting soil can also just be used as a volume in a back corner to fill up a low bit of ground or just sit for a while and think about what it’s done.